jeremyevans/aqualung/compiling.md

 <h1>Installing Aqualung</h1>

 <p><tt>make install </tt> will put the executable, the manpage, the
-icons and the skins in the right places.
+icons and the themes in the right places.
 What the right places are depends on your system, and can be set manually by using standard <tt> ./configure </tt> options, most notably <tt>
 --prefix</tt>.
 If you are not familiar with this, <tt> ./configure